Tori Richard: Appearances

-The company recently received film credit for creating George Clooney's shirts in “The Descendants,” the 2012 Academy Award winner for “Best Adapted Screenplay.”
+The company received film credit for creating George Clooney's shirts in “The Descendants,” the 2012 Academy Award winner for “Best Adapted Screenplay.”
 Working with costume designer Wendy Chuck, CEO Josh Feldman and his team provided George Clooney's shirts for many of the movie scenes.

 Tori Richard also provides shirts for Alex O’Loughlin (Steve McGarrett) and Daniel Dae Kim (Chin Ho Kelly) in “Hawaii Five-0,” as it did for Jack Lord's Steve McGarrett in the original television series from 1968 to 1980.

-Musicians, such as Sammy Hagar and, Jimmy Buffett, have worn Tori Richard shirts in their performances, and some artists have worn them on their album covers.
+Musicians such as Sammy Hagar and Jimmy Buffett have worn Tori Richard shirts in their performances, and some artists have worn them on their album covers.

 Tori Richard designed the signature shirts for the more than 2,000 volunteers and staff of the Asia-Pacific Economic Cooperation (APEC), spearheaded by President Barack Obama in Honolulu in November 2011.
 Tori Richard also designed and created an exclusive aloha shirt for Obama and the 21 world leaders in attendance, an effort that required an original design, special limited print run, custom labeling and hand-sewing in Hawaii.
-The shirt was given to the delegation but was never worn at the official gathering.
+(The shirt was given to the delegation but was never worn at the official gathering.)

 Company Environmental Conservation Efforts

-In 2008, the company installed a $1.1-million, 154-kilowatt system at its corporate headquarters and warehouses in Honolulu, becoming one of the world's first solar-powered manufacturers and retailers.
+In 2008, the company installed a $1.1-million, 154-kilowatt photovoltaic (PV) solar power system at its corporate headquarters and warehouses in Honolulu, becoming one of the world's first solar-powered manufacturers and retailers.
 The system meets 94 percent of the company's electricity needs in its Honolulu headquarters.
-In 2011, the company installed an additional 105 KWH system on an adjacent property, effectively offsetting 100% of its carbon footprint.
+In 2011, the company installed an additional 105 kW system on an adjacent property, effectively offsetting 100% of its carbon footprint.